-The rate at which things are changing in the world now, it is becoming increasingly important that we keep up with what’s relevant to us.
+The rate at which things are changing in the world now, it’s becoming increasingly important we keep up with what’s relevant to us.

 - Stay current with what’s new and how it will impacts us over the long term.

 - Acquire the necessary knowledge we need to get us to where we want to go.

 - Learn the vital skills to remain competent in our chosen profession.

 If we don’t keep up, there is a high probability we’ll be left behind as things change, which will lead to frustration, thoughts of regret, and can also cost us financially.

 Focusing on skill and personal development is critical if we want to take advantage of things that are changing, and use them to take us to where we want to go.

 Skill development typically focuses on how we can do things better whereas as personal development focuses on improving our mindset and behaviours.